-If regularities in behaviour of stock values are partly determined by sector's belonging than we should analyse drivers of industrial sectors.
+If regularities in behavior of stock values are partly determined by sector's belonging than we should analyze drivers of industrial sectors.
 Undoubtedly, government economic policy, strategic re-orientations and restructuring activities with goals of national economy growth and development, influenced the specific industrial sectors performances.

 Neoclassical approach concerning the economic growth stressed importance of free market where the state or government regulations in domain of the economic activities are undesirable.
-Contemporary approaches such as endogenous growth theory rejected neoclassical statements [10].
-New growth theories claim that active government role in supporting advanced projects, investments in human capital and knowledge based industries, are essential for achieving long-term performance of economy [16].
+Contemporary approaches such as endogenous growth theory rejected neoclassical statements [2].
+New growth theories claim that active government role in supporting advanced projects, investments in human capital and knowledge based industries, are essential for achieving long-term performance of economy [3].
 In European Union specific measures toward particular industrial sectors are defined, with the goal of economic restructuring to accomplish products and industries with added-value.
-Since 2000 several proposals are accepted concerning the support to shipbuilding, airplane industry, and pharmaceutical industry [13].
-According Porter [17] the central goal of government policy toward the economy is to deploy a nation's resources with high and rising levels of productivity.
+Since 2000 several proposals are accepted concerning the support to shipbuilding, airplane industry, and pharmaceutical industry [4].
+According Porter [5], the central goal of government policy toward the economy is to deploy a nation's resources with high and rising levels of productivity.
 Continuous transformation of developed economies leads toward the increasing role of services.
-Share of services in different countries and GDP Per Capita are in high correlation (r2=0.56) following source of World Bank [15].
+Share of services in different countries and GDP Per Capita are in high correlation ($r^2 = 0.56$) following source of the World Bank [6].
 In most developed countries, such are US and GB, contribution of services in added value is especially large.